peterzimon/docs-api/handlebars-themes/helpers/body_class.md

 ---
 title: "body_class"
 date: "2018-10-01"
-meta_title: "Ghost Handlebars Theme Helpers: body_class"
+meta_title: "Handlebars Theme Helpers: body_class"
 meta_description: "A useful handlebars helper for targeting specific pages of your Ghost publication with styles.
 Read more about Ghost themes! 👻"
 keywords:
     - api